kv35xx/sample-demo/index.md

 browser at <http://localhost:8080/apimanui>.

 ## Configure an API provider

+For this demonstration, Priya Pai, a developer with the Acme enterprise uses apiman to make the echo-service API available.

 1. Start a browser and access the API management interface at
    <http://localhost:8080/apimanui>.